theEmperorofDaiViet/sportify/README.md

 - Cart: add an item to cart, change its quantity, remove it.
 - Order (if the user has already registered): verify order information, pay by credit card and submit the order.

+## 3. Administrators:
+- Restrict access to all URLs in the admin directory.
+User must specify a valid username and password (I provided 3 admin accounts in the script.sql file).
+- Process Invoices: view a list of unprocessed invoices, view the details of any unprocessed invoice and process the invoice.
+- Display Reports: 2 types of report:
+  - User Email Report: the application downloads an .xls file for the report.
+You can open that file using Microsoft Excel.
+  - Downloads Report: the application displays the parameters page.
+This page lets the user enter a start date and end date for the report.
+Once the user enters those dates and clicks the Continue button, the application downloads an .xls file for the report.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 # Usage